Did Herbert Armstrong Have God's Truth?

 The True History of the True Church, a WCG booklet that members were to read and believe, has been found to be completely fabricated.
 (See ESN article: True Original Church/Faith Once Delivered for proof that Herbert Armstrong lied about the "lost" church century.
-Also read the online book: Daughter of Babylon: The True History of the Worldwide Church of God [please be aware that this book is now posted on an atheist website].)
+Also read the online book: Daughter of Babylon: The True History of the Worldwide Church of God.)

 Many of Herbert Armstrong's "truths" sound quite similar to extremist New Age thinking and doctrine.
-Compare what WCG members were taught to look forward to and what many New Agers and occultists are looking forward to:
+Compare what WCG members were taught what many New Agers and occultists are taught:

 |Mystery of the Ages